mskf3000/Tutorials-and-Cheat-Sheets/Elasticsearch.md

 ***

-*Elasticsearch (c) by Jack Szwergold.
+*Elasticsearch (c) by Jack Szwergold; written September 21, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*